1ncorporated/1ncorporated.github.io/README.md

-Game host for Unblocked Games Inc.
+A game hosting repository for Unblocked Games Inc.

-sites.google.com/view/incorporated
+You can visit it using the link below: sites.google.com/view/incorporated